ZannyHam/iPSC_neuron_dev/README.md

 All data used was obtained from Shawn Fayer, Rhiddaman Garge, Abby McGee, and Evan McDermott from the University of Washington.
 Additional iPSC-neuron data was used from the Treutlein Lab.
 Find paper here - https://pubmed.ncbi.nlm.nih.gov/34358451/.
 The goal of this project was to find where gene expression changes occur during iPSC-neuron differentiation using the NGN2 pathway.
-This would allow us to do the prep work to make a new assay to uncover the purposes of variants of uncertain significance (VUSs).
+This was the prep work for a new assay to uncover the purposes of variants of uncertain significance (VUSs).
 In this repository is some previous versions of the final code, with the final product as treutlein_x_crispr_screen.